robert/robert.github.com/_posts/2018-07-21-programming-projects-for-advanced-beginners-2-game-of-life.md

 And after each iteration of our infinite loop, we need to use our `render` function to print the new board state to the terminal.
 This won't overwrite the board state that was printed to your terminal in the last iteration - we're simply appending more output.
 But each state will flash by so fast that it will look like a fancy, auto-updating UI.

 Once you have this working, you will have built Life!
-Congratulations.
-Spend a few hours staring at its hypnotic beauty, and then proceed to the extensions section, where you can load in some of the patterns that Life experts have discovered, and change the rules of Life.
+Congratulations, that was not easy.
+Spend a few hours staring at its hypnotic beauty.

+### Final task - say hi!

+If you've successfully made it this far then I'd love to know!
+I’m going to be making more advanced-beginner projects like this, and I’d like to understand how to make them as useful as possible.
+Please [send me an email](mailto:robqheaton@gmail.com) to tell me about your sucess or ask any questions you have, either about this project or programming in general.
+I'd love to hear from you.
+You can also sign up for my mailing list at the bottom of this page to find out when I publish more advanced-beginner projects.
+I'm planning on writing at least 1 per month.

+Once you've [sent me a quick message](mailto:robqheaton@gmail.com), it's time to move on to Life's extensions.

 ## 5. Load from a file